openshift-scale/scale-ci-diagnosis/README.md

 - capturing prometheus DB from the running prometheus pods to local file system.
 This can be used to look at the metrics later by running prometheus locally with the backed up DB.
 - Capturing openshift cluster information including  all the operator managed components using https://github.com/openshift/must-gather.

+It also supports running conformance or end-to-end tests to make sure cluster is sane.

 ## Run
 ```
 Edit env.sh according to the needs and run the ocp_diagnosis script: